Find Local Contractors

 Hang the Ceiling Grid

 Pulling the assembly in the direction of the wall or pushing it away will allow you to find perfect square.
-Cutting a T to the proper length and securing it to the wall angle will keep it there.
+Cutting a T to the proper length and securing it to the wall angle with a clamp will keep it there.

 You may have to cut that border T shorter or longer to achieve this.
 When you've got it, make sure it's straight by eyeballing down the 4' T and rivet it.